Andrewsj3/Cleo/README.md

 * A compiler that supports C++23

 > [!IMPORTANT]
-> This application only works on Linux.
-Windows support will be added soon, but it will lack some features.
+> This application works best on Linux.
+It should work on Windows, but some features may be missing.